dhk628/Tetris/README.md

 # Tetris
 I recreated the classic Tetris game using the <a href="https://pypi.org/project/pygame/">pygame</a> package in Python.
 The goal of this project was to essentially re-familiarize myself with Python and Git.
+The program requires main.py and shapes.py to run.

 ### Progress